Bluebird-Proteus CN7: Lake Eyre, 1964

 Campbell and his team returned to Lake Eyre in 1964, with sponsorship from Australian oil company Ampol, but the salt surface never returned to the promise it had held in 1962 and Campbell had to battle with CN7 to reach record speeds (over 400 mph).
 After more light rain in June, the lake finally began to dry enough for an attempt to be made.
 On 17 July 1964, Campbell set a record of 403.10 mph for a four-wheeled vehicle (Class A).
 Campbell was disappointed with the record speed as the vehicle had been designed for 500 mph.
 CN7 covered the final third of the measured mile at an average of 429 mph, peaking as it left the measured mile at over 440 mph.
-Had the salt surface been hard and dry, and the full 15-mile length originally envisaged, there can be no doubt that CN7 would have set a record well in excess of 450 mph and perhaps close to her design maximum of 500 mph, a speed that no other wheel driven car has approached.
-Campbell commissioned the author John Pearson to chronicle this attempt, with the resultant book Bluebird and the Dead Lake, published by Collins in 1965.
+Had the salt surface been hard and dry, and the full 15-mile length originally envisaged, there can be no doubt that CN7 would have set a record well in excess of 450 mph and perhaps close to her design maximum of 500 mph, a speed that no other wheel-driven car has approached.
+Campbell commissioned the author John Pearson to chronicle this attempt, with the resultant book Bluebird and the Dead Lake, first published by Collins in 1965.

 After the record

 To celebrate the record, Campbell drove CN7 through the streets of the South Australian capital, Adelaide, to a presentation at city hall before a crowd of in excess of 200,000 people.
 CN7 was then displayed widely in Australia and the UK after her return in November 1964.

 In June 1966, CN7 was demonstrated at RAF Debden in Essex, with a stand in driver, Peter Bolton.
 He crashed the car during a medium speed run, causing damage to her bodywork and front suspension.
 The car was patched up and Campbell ran her at a much lower speed than he intended.
 Campbell continued with his plans for the rocket-powered car Bluebird Mach 1.1 with a view to raising the LSR towards Mach 1.
 In January 1967, he was killed in his water-speed record jet hydroplane Bluebird K7.

 CN7 was eventually restored in 1969, but has never fully run again.
 In 1969, Campbell's widow, Tonia Bern-Campbell negotiated a deal with Lynn Garrison, President of Craig Breedlove and Associates, that would see Craig Breedlove run Bluebird on Bonneville's Salt Flats.
 This concept was cancelled when the parallel Spirit of America supersonic car project failed to find support.

 It became a permanent exhibit at the National Motor Museum, Beaulieu, England in 1972, and as of January 2022 is still on display there.

-In January 2012, Adrian Newey, F1 racing car designer for Red Bull, and previously Williams GP and McLaren, praised Bluebird CN7 in Racecar Engineering Magazine:
+Formula One car designer Adrian Newey has commented that Bluebird CN7 was the first car to properly recognise and make use of ground effect.